Why activists are calling for a boycott of ‘Mulan’ because of events in Hong Kong

 “I also support Hong Kong police.
 You can beat me up now,” she wrote in Mandarin.
 “What a shame for Hong Kong,” she added in English.

-The comment “you can beat me up now” was likely a reference to an incident in which protesters that month assaulted a Chinese state-media reporter, who reportedly said the phrase during the altercation.
+The comment “you can beat me up now” was probably a reference to an incident in which protesters that month assaulted a Chinese state-media reporter, who reportedly said the phrase during the altercation.

 Liu received positive responses on Weibo, which is highly censored.
 But outside of China, many were angered by the actress’s political comments and called for moviegoers to boycott her film.